latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Programs in Tennessee, most of which are offered by the Division of Rehabilitation Services, can help the disabled and their families.
-Any type of aid and support provided to individuals with a disability is in addition to the standard government and non-profit resources that are available to the general population.
+Note that any type of support provided to individuals with a disability is in addition to the standard government and nonprofit resources that are available to the general population.
+This means a disabled person can get money from social security as well as state specific Tennessee benefits, as listed below.

 A number of government financial resources are also available for residents with a disability that meet income conditions.
 They may receive priority in some cases on the funding.
 A few examples include the following.